OCHA-DAP/hdx-python-api/doc/main.md

     if __name__ == "__main__":
         facade(main, CONFIGURATION_AND_OTHER_KWARGS)

+The infer arguments facade infers the possible command line from the type hints and docstring describing the parameters of the function you give (such as main).
+It is possible to pass additional parameters to the facade which will be overridden by any parameters provided on the command line with the same name.

+    from hdx.facades.infer_arguments import facade

+    def main(kwparam1: bool, kwparam2: str):
+        """Generate dataset and create it in HDX
+        Args:
+            kwparam1 (bool): Help text for this command line argument kwparam2 (str): Help text for this command line argument

+        Returns:
+            None
+        """
+        ***YOUR CODE HERE***

+    if __name__ == "__main__":
+        facade(main, kwparam3="lala")

 ## Customising the Configuration

 It is necessary to pass configuration parameters in the facade call eg.